 Visit one of the National Parks– The Sunshine Coast has a lot of incredible scenery that can be explored in one of its many National Parks.
 The Sunshine Coast actually has more National Parks than any other place in Queensland.
 Apart from the Glasshouse Mountains National Park, the Noosa National Park and the Fraser Island Great Sandy National Park are must sees.

 You can book day trips from Brisbane if you don’t have your own car, and it is definitely worth it if you have the time.

 If you are tossing up between visiting the Gold Coast or Sunshine Coast here is a handy guide.

 Looking to travel further

-If you are planning longer in Australia then there really is so much more to explore, like Sydney, Melbourne, Tasmania and Adelaide.
+If you are planning longer in Australia then there really is so much more to explore, like Sydney, (or you can read our article on Sydney in 3 days), Melbourne, Tasmania and Adelaide.
 Here is a really handy article that will help you plan a 2 week Australia itinerary.

 Tips for planning your Brisbane itinerary

 Here are some of our top tips for planning your own Brisbane itinerary.